Justice-Through-Code/spring_2022/projects/wow/wow.md

 <img width="929" alt="Screen Shot 2022-04-11 at 10 25 01 PM" src="https://user-images.githubusercontent.com/7483633/162866727-57b3ac25-834f-42a3-93eb-88b25c3b7d02.png">

--   Also, please upload the PDF to your group's Google Drive folder, so your TAs and mentors can see it and help with it.
+-   Also, please upload the PDF to your group's Google Drive folder (JTC will share this folder with your team once the members are confirmed), so your TAs and mentors can see it and provide help and feedback as needed.

 ### 1-page written proposal

-In addition to the wireframe, your group should submit a written proposal that is 1 page of text or less to Courseworks.
+In addition to the wireframe, your group will submit a written proposal that is 1 page of text or less to Courseworks.
 This proposal should contain the following:

 -   **Paragraph(s) 1-2:** A summary of your app's MVP functionality.
 The overall functionality must employ **CRUD** (Create, Read, Update, Delete) operations:
     -   **Create** - The app must allow a user to create items in the database.
 E.g. when a user adds a todo item in the todo app, the todo item is added to the database.